horazont/aioxmpp/docs/index.rst

 ###############

 If you believe that a bug you found in aioxmpp has security implications, you are welcome to notify me privately.
-To do so, send a mail to `Jonas Wielicki
+To do so, send a mail to `Jonas Schäfer
 <mailto:jonas@wielicki.name>`_, encrypted using the GPG public key::

   0xE5EDE5AC679E300F